-Sometimes getting arrested is frustrating and oftentimes people unintentionally take a step back, start running or pull away from the arresting officer.
+During an arrest, individuals often and possibly unintentionally take a step back, start running or pull away from the arresting officer.
 Any movement that could be taken as an attempt to obstruct an arrest can constitute the criminal charge of resisting arrest with or without violence.
-Law enforcement unlawfully charge people with resisting arrest all the time.
+Law enforcement can even unlawfully charge individuals with resisting arrest.

-Oftentimes, the incident leading to the resisting arrest charge and the resisting is caught on video surveillance or cell phone and this evidence can be used to prove your innocence.
-Sometimes, we can hold law enforcement accountable for their unlawful behavior by filing complaints or civil lawsuits.
-Law enforcement should not be permitted to use their power for an unlawful purpose.
-Remember, oftentimes law enforcement will be the only witnesses to these crimes.
+In many cases, the incident leading to the resisting arrest charge is caught on video and this evidence can be used to prove your innocence.
+At other times, law enforcement will be the only witnesses to these crimes.
+Sometimes, our firm can hold law enforcement accountable for their unlawful behavior by filing complaints or civil lawsuits.

 If you are found guilty of a first degree misdemeanor you can face up to a year in jail, 1 year probation and a $1,000 fine.
 If you are charged with a third degree felony, you may face imprisonment up to 5 years, 5 years of probation or a $5,000 fine.